 Mortality.
 Mortality, as the main indicator of the health of a population, remains a central area of research within the PSC, anchored around projects with an international and local focus.
 Combined with our interest in big and new data sources PSC researchers are making considerable innovative methodological contributions, especially regarding the measurement of child mortality but also for the analysis of the impact of the COVID pandemic and the reversal in mortality in the United States.

-• Global age patterns of under-5 mortality.
+- Global age patterns of under-5 mortality.
 Guillot (PI) is leading an international research team in constructing the largest and most up-to-date database of high-quality global mortality information by detailed age (days, weeks, months, years) from birth through age 5, by sex (R01 HD090082).
 This database is the basis for generating models summarizing regularities in the distribution of under-5 mortality by age in human populations.
 The international research team includes: J Katz and L Li (Johns Hopkins), G Reniers (LSHTM), G Pison (INED), and P Gerland (UN).
 There is also an international scientific advisory committee (including Behrman).
 The project has led to closer examination of childhood mortality in India.
-Guillot’s NICHD R01 grant application “The Dynamics of Late Fetal and Neonatal Mortality in the Indian Context” scored at the 3.0 percentile 3.0 and is thus very likely to get funded (total direct costs: $2.7m).
-The proposal was developed with PSC funding for a conference on the topic in India.
+Guillot’s NICHD R01 grant application “The Dynamics of Late Fetal and Neonatal Mortality in the Indian Context” was awarded in August 2024 and the proposal was developed with PSC funding for a conference on the topic in India.

 Preston and Elo have been expanding their focus on mortality to evaluate the impact of the COVID pandemic.
 They evaluate the effect of the response to the pandemic on mortality patterns.
 While the disproportionate burden of COVID-19 mortality among older adults during the early stages of the pandemic was well documented, subsequent change in mortality patterns is less clear.
 They document dramatic reductions in COVID-19 mortality among older populations, which they attribute to vaccination prevalence and reduced exposure to infection over time.
 Greenwood and colleagues are focusing on the economics of addiction from a multidisciplinary perspective to integrate micro-economic and behavioral perspectives to explain the opioid epidemic.
 Greenwood is extending the research to investigate the consequences for labor markets.
 Rios-Rull, assessing the policy options in the event of pandemics such as the COVID pandemic, is studying the optimal economic mitigation policy for a government that can redistribute public revenue across older and younger individuals.
 He finds that more modest shutdowns are optimal when redistribution is more costly.